Midland Railway 700 Class

 The Midland Railway 700 Class was a large class of double framed 0-6-0 freight steam locomotives designed by Matthew Kirtley for the Midland Railway.
 They were in the power classification 1F.

 Early withdrawals

 Six locomotives - nos.
 271/9, 1007/31/52/3 - were withdrawn from service between 1903 and 1905.

 Fifty more were sold in 1906 to the Italian State Railway, Ferrovie dello Stato Italiane (FS), where they formed FS Class 380; they had been ordered by one of the constituents of the FS, the Rete Mediterranea.
-They were meant to fill a gap of valid locomotives after the nationalization of the Italian railways, and therefore were not thought to remain in service for more than a few years; however, some of them remained active into the 1920s.
+They were meant to fill a gap of usable locomotives after the nationalization of the Italian railways.
+They were intended to remain in service for a few years; however, some of them remained active into the 1920s.

 Numbering

 After the Midland Railway's 1907 renumbering scheme, the numbers were: